 Before you start, it will help you to have:

 This information is required to complete your application.
 Paper forms are available, but take longer to process.

 If you do not know your National Insurance number we will need you to provide some additional proof of identification before we can complete your application.
 Please provide a contact email address or telephone number so that we can minimise any delay.

 Voter registration packs for people with no fixed address

 If you can't use where you're staying as an address for your poll card you can use somewhere where you spend time.
 For example a hostel, drop-in centre or library.
 The location does not have to be a building, it can be outside.
 It must be a recognisable place.

 Register to vote by filling in a form called a 'Declaration of local connection'.

 We let you know which polling station near your specified location you will be able to vote at.

-You can use Brighton Town Hall as your correspondence address if you're without an alternative.
+You can use Hove Town Hall as your correspondence address if you're without an alternative.
 The correspondence address is separate from the location within the city where you spend most of your time.